Fall Leadership Gathering

 Holiday Inn, Kearney

-This gathering is for leaders serving in the Nebraska Synod as pastors, PMAs, deacons, Faith Formation directors and other key staff positions.
+This gathering is for leaders serving in the Nebraska Synod as pastors, PMAs, deacons, Faith Formation directors and other key lay staff positions.

 “Mainline denominations are showing drops of 15 percent, 25 percent, and even 40 percent over the span of the last decade.”